Magic Boy Kitchener: Evaluation

-"Magic Boy Kitchener" riches Chinese cultural atmosphere, advocates spirit of striving for dream.
+"Fugui the Little Magic Cook" riches Chinese cultural atmosphere, advocates spirit of striving for dream.
 It has an exquisite program production quality, and won the experts praise.
 Through the display of the legendary experience of rural teenager Fugui, who went through sufferings and tribulations and finally became successful, the spirit of fearless and persistent pursuit and unremitting self-improvement is promoted to the majority of teenagers.